Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in

 The electronic low-energy excitation spectrum of LVO has been characterized with optical spectroscopies,\cite{Inaba1995,Miyasaka2002,Fang2003,Fujioka2006,Kim2018} in which the crystal field transitions are weak due to being forbidden by the dipole selection rules.
-Resonant inelastic X-ray scattering (RIXS), on the other hand, excels at revealing crystal field transitions at the L absorption thresholds of $3d$ transition metal atoms.\cite{AMENT2011} Recent advances\cite{BROOKES2018} in energy resolution have made detailed studies of low energy crystal field splittings even well below 100 meV possible.\cite{AMORESE2018,AMORESE2019} Bulk LVO\cite{CHEN2015} and NdVO$_3$\cite{LAVEROCK2014} have been studied with RIXS at 0.4 eV resolution finding low energy excitations.
-Due to the modest energy resolution the lineshape could not be resolved.
-Low energy excitations were clearly resolved in YVO employing RIXS at \~60 meV resolution.\cite{BENCKISER2013} This experiment focused on the dispersion of the low energy excitations across the phase diagram.
+Resonant inelastic X-ray scattering (RIXS), on the other hand, excels at revealing crystal field transitions at L absorption thresholds of $3d$ transition metal atoms.\cite{AMENT2011} Recent advances\cite{BROOKES2018} in energy resolution have made detailed studies of low energy crystal field splittings even well below 100 meV possible.\cite{AMORESE2018,AMORESE2019} Low energy excitations were clearly resolved in YVO employing RIXS at $\approx$ 60 meV resolution.\cite{BENCKISER2013} This experiment focused on the dispersion of the low energy excitations across the phase diagram.
+Bulk LVO\cite{CHEN2015} and NdVO$_3$\cite{LAVEROCK2014} have been studied with RIXS at 0.4 eV resolution.
+Due to the modest energy resolution the lineshapes of low energy excitations could not be resolved.

-In this article we present a RIXS study of the temperature and doping dependencies of low-energy excitations in films with La$_{1-x}$Sr${_x}$VO$_3$ x=0 and x=0.1 (We use LSVO to denote the x=0.1 compound from hereon).
-We analyze the doping effect by comparing the V L and O K edge absorption and RIXS spectra recorded at moderate energy resolution.
-We find that the doping does not cause clear signatures of the introduction of V$^{4+}$ ions, but rather affects the local electronic structure on the O site.
-Furthermore, using measurements with a state-of-the-art energy resolution, we show further that the intra-$t_{2g}$ excitations in LVO blueshift by 40 meV when cooling from room temperature to 30 K, and that the rate of the blueshift changes between the PM and AFM phases.
+In this article we present a RIXS study of the temperature and doping dependencies of low-energy excitations in La$_{1-x}$Sr${_x}$VO$_3$ thin films with $x$=0 and $x$=0.1 (LSVO).
+We analyze the effects of doping by comparing the V L and O K edge absorption and RIXS spectra recorded at moderate energy resolution.
+We find that the light Sr doping does not cause clear signatures of V$^{4+}$ ions, but rather affects the local electronic structure on the O site.
+Furthermore, using measurements with a state-of-the-art energy resolution, we show further that the intra-$t_{2g}$ excitations in LVO blueshift by 40 meV when cooling from room temperature to 30 K, and that the rate of the blueshift changes between the PM and AFM phase.